What is Economics?

 Worldwide demand for energy is growing rapidly.
-In the International Energy Outlook 2016, the U.S. Energy Information Administration (EIA) projects that, in 2040, world marketed energy consumption will have increased by 48% from 2012 levels.
-See Figure 1-1.
+In the International Energy Outlook 2016 (the most recent version available as of August 2017), the U.S. Energy Information Administration (EIA) projects that, in 2040, world marketed energy consumption will have increased by 48% from 2012 levels.
+See Figure 1.1.
 Most of this increase will occur in non-OECD countries.
 Remember (from previous courses) who they are?
 See the Organisation for Economic Co-operation and Development (OECD).

 Firgure 1.1: World energy consumption, 1990-2040

-Click link for a text description of Figure 1.1
+Click for a text description of Figure 1.1

 This is a bar chart that shows the world energy consumption in quadrillion Btus from OECD and Non-OECD countries.
 The content is detailed in a table below.

 ||Non-OECD energy consumption

 Figure 1.2: World energy consumption by fuel type, 1990 - 2040